TUFFHANG/sigma-ir-translator/PRD.md

 - **Progression**: Enter search text → Results filter in real-time → Apply type filters → See filtered count → Clear filters to restore full view
 - **Success criteria**: Search matches both input and output text; filters combine correctly; clear visual feedback on active filters; easy reset

+### Block Templates
+- **Functionality**: Provide pre-built templates for common Σ-IR patterns organized by category with search functionality
+- **Purpose**: Accelerate block creation by offering validated examples for common use cases
+- **Trigger**: User navigates to Templates tab, browses categories, or searches templates
+- **Progression**: Browse templates by category → Search for specific patterns → View template details → Copy output or apply to translator → Use in own work
+- **Success criteria**: Templates cover all major pattern types; search works across all fields; templates can be copied or applied to translator seamlessly; all templates are valid Σ-NF

 ### Grammar Validation Engine
 - **Functionality**: Enforce SIGMA_IR_GRAMMAR.ebnf rules on all generated blocks
 - **Purpose**: Prevent invalid Σ-IR from ever being emitted